TheOnlySilverClaw/Valdala/notes.md

 ## Coordinate System

+From the WebGPU C++ guide:

+> - in.position is the local coordinates, or model coordinates of the object.
+It describes the geometry as if the object was alone and centered around the origin.
+> - modelMatrix * in.position gives the world coordinates of the points, telling where it is relatively to a global static frame.
+> - viewMatrix * modelMatrix * in.position gives the camera coordinates, or view coordinates.
+This is the coordinates of the point as seen from the camera.
+You can think of it as if instead of moving the eye, we actually move and rotate the whole scene in the opposite direction.
+> - multiplying by projectionMatrix applies the projection [...] to give us clip coordinates.
+> - the fixed pipeline divides the clip coordinates by its w, which gives the NDC (normalized device coordinates).

 ### World coordinate system

 - x is the West to East axis (-x = West, +x = East)